Xeraoo/NOAA_weather_data_analysis_R/README.md

-# Project I: Analysis of Meteorological Data from the ISD NOAA Database
+# Analysis of Meteorological Data from the ISD NOAA Database

 ## 1. Objective